cole-st-john/vscode-sigmaxim-smartassembly/README.md

 ![Debugging tools - including...highlighting of program lines run.](images/highlighting_lines_run.gif)

-This particular feature relies on a formatted input :
+This particular feature relies on a formatted input:
-``
-program.tab: line, line, line

-program.tab: line, line, line
-``
+``programA.tab: 1, 3, 4``

+``programB.tab: 5, 7, 10``

-that can be produced using the
+This information can be produced by:
-``DEBUG_TAB_PERFORMANCE 0``
+1. Using option  ``DEBUG_TAB_PERFORMANCE 0``
-option.
+2. Parsing off the above information from the log file and into the required format.

 ## Extension Settings
 This extension contributes the following settings to allow easy support of productivity commands: